rajgoel/course-machine-learning/01-lecture/slides.md

 ===

-## What is machine learning ?
+## Machine learning

-Is a field of Artificial Intelligence (AI) that enables computers to learn from data.
+Machine learning (ML) is a branch of artificial intelligence (AI) concerned with the development of algorithms that can learn from data and generalise to unseen data.

+> [!NOTE]
+> The goal of artificial intelligence is to develop algorithms that can perform tasks without being explicitly programmed.

+---

+### Types of machine learning

-It is broadly classified into:
+Machine learning is broadly classified into:

 - **Supervised Learning**
 - **Unsupervised Learning**
 - **Reinforcement Learning**